 – IVR flows for routine caller inquiries frees agents for other interactions

 – Management dashboard access to monitoring, analysis, and real-time metrics reporting on call operations performance

 – ICR system automatically syncs all caller interactions with CRM

-– Scalable system for increases and decreased business needs
+– Five9 pricing structure is scalable for increases and decreases in business needs

 |– Auto routing to agents based on rules and selected criteria

 – Outbound call engagement of pre-scheduled IVR calls

 – Auto notifications to inform callers of call queue status

 – Unique call management approach that auto-adapts to volume fluctuations to prevent 100% exhaustion of resources